pvandervelde/zinger/README.md

-# CrateRover
+# tBlaze

-This document records the specifications for the CrateRover, an autonomous mobile robot which carries heavy or unwieldy loads.
+This document records the specifications for the tBlaze, an autonomous mobile robot which carries heavy or unwieldy loads.

 ## Purpose

-The purpose for CrateRover is to assist humans by carring heavy or unwieldy loads over uneven terrain.
+The purpose for tBlaze is to assist humans by carrying heavy or unwieldy loads over uneven terrain.
 The rover will be able to navigate uneven terrain with a load in a safe manner, without being a danger to humans, animals, property or the cargo.